Thenmani/FoodAccessMgmt-AI-CodingChallenge/README.md

 FSF's food distribution coverage relative to population need, by county, for each year data is uploaded.

 ### How it works
-1. User selects Impact score layer
+1. User selects Impact score Year.
 2. FSF Year dropdown shows only years with uploaded data (empty by default)
 3. User uploads a distribution CSV for a specific year
 4. Backend calculates county-level impact scores